-Every two months BASE houses an artist selected by Illustri, an association that brings together established and up-and-coming illustrators.
-The artists spend a week with us, staying at casaBASE, working in the burò, BASE Milano’s project house, and getting involved in life at BASE and the initiatives underway.
-The creative outcome of the residency then becomes the poster for the magazine, distributed free in BASE and in some cultural places in Milan.
+Every two months BASE houses an artist chosen with Illustri, an association that brings together up-and-coming and established illustrators.
+Illustrators spend a week with us, staying in casaBASE artist’s residence, working in burò – BASE’s project house – and leading some of campoBASE’s workshop, our school of creative doing.
+The creative output of the residency becomes the poster for the magazine, distributed free in BASE and in some cultural places in Milan.

-ON RAY ORANGES’ DESK
+ON THE RAY ORANGES DESK

 Opening the series was Ray Oranges: we asked him to introduce himself, telling us what’s on his desk and what drives his creative path.